 Last week, EPA’s Office of Solid Waste and Emergency Response announced release of its Community Engagement Implementation Plan.
 Who could be against community engagement?
 It’s as American as apple pie.
 It’s environmental justice.
 It’s community input into decisions that affect the community.
 It’s transparency and open decision-making.

 Last week, Judge William Griesbach, of the Federal District Court for the Eastern District of Wisconsin, issued an important Superfund contribution decision, which shows just how much equitable discretion judges have in resolving contribution claims.
 In Appleton Papers v.
-George Whiting Paper, Judge Griesbach ruled, on summary judgment, that one equitable factor, knowledge of the potential environmental harm caused by PCBs, trumped all others, and that the plaintiffs, who had manufactured carbonless copy paper, or CCP, had no right to contribution from paper companies which… More
+George Whiting Paper, Judge Griesbach ruled, on summary judgment, that one equitable factor, knowledge of the potential environmental harm caused by PCBs, trumped all others,… More

 Late last week, Elliott Gilberg, Acting Director of EPA’s Office of Site Remediation Enforcement (OSRE) issued an Interim Policy on Managing the Duration of Remedial Design/Remedial Action Negotiations.
 Members of the regulated community may not be surprised by the contents of the memo, but they certainly will not be pleased.
 In brief, the memorandum fundamentally makes two points: